René Jacolliot: Career

 Jacolliot began his football career at US Boulogne, where he played alongside the likes of Maurice Tillette and Paul Mathaux, and joined AS Française in the early 1910s.
 In 1912, he helped ASF win the USFSA Paris championship, which qualified the club for the USFSA national championship.
 They reached the final at Stade Colombes on 28 April, which ended in a 2–1 loss to Stade raphaëlois.
 Earlier that year, Jacolliot was one of the probable players proposed by the USFSA to represent France in the football tournament of the 1912 Olympic Games in Stockholm.

 The following year, on 16 February 1913, the 20-year-old Jacolliot earned his first (and only) international cap for France in a friendly match against Belgium at Uccle, which ended in a 3–0 loss.
-The following day, he was harshly critized by the journalists of L'Auto (currently known as L'Équipe), who stated that he was worst forward of the match, describing him as "a huge hole, missing all the opportunities Bigué gave him, never holding on to his ball".
+The following day, he was harshly criticized by the journalists of L'Auto (currently known as L'Équipe), who stated that he was worst forward of the match, describing him as "a huge hole, missing all the opportunities Bigué gave him, never holding on to his ball".

 The following year, on 22 February 1914, Jacolliot helped AS Française claim its second USFSA Paris championship.